The Best Flea Treatment for Dogs in 2022

 With the long life-span that flea collars usually offer, they're often considered to be the best method of protection.
 However, it can often be a hit or miss with such flea treatment, as many of them only protect an extremely small part of your dog from infection (usually around the neck).

-Several dog-owners recommend the variety of multi-functional sprays available which they consider to be less harmful towards the overall health of their pupper.
-Yet it's important to be aware of where and when you can spray them; some sprays are only able to be used outside and can mark furniture.
+Many dog-owners recommend the variety of multi-functional sprays available which they consider to be less harmful towards the overall health of their pupper.
+Yet it's important to be aware of where and when you can spray them; some sprays are only able to be used outside and can mark furniture, while others are safe to use all throughout the home.

 Flea Control Tips